DynamicsAndNeuralSystems/Catchamouse16_paper_code/README.md

 ## Computing the _hctsa_-matrices

-The selection process relies on computed and normalised feature-matrices from the _hctsa_ toolbox.
+The selection process relies on computed and normalized feature-matrices from the _hctsa_ toolbox.

 ***Computed data (using v0.97 of _hctsa_) that we used for our analysis can be downloaded from [this figshare repository](https://figshare.com/articles/Computed_HCTSA_matrices_for_the_UEA_UCR_2018_time-series_classification_tasks/6865163)***

-See [_hctsa_](https://github.com/benfulcher/hctsa) for instructions on how to compute the construct _hctas_ files from your data, run the features and normalize the matrices (_hctsa_ relies on Matlab).
+See [_hctsa_](https://github.com/benfulcher/hctsa) for instructions on how to compute the construct _hctsa_ files from your data, run the features and normalize the matrices (_hctsa_ relies on Matlab).
-The computed, normalized HCTSA mat files should be placed into a folder called `input_data` inside the `op_importance` folder with file names `HCSTA_<datset name>_N.mat`.
+The computed, normalized HCTSA mat files should be placed into a folder called `input_data` inside the `op_importance` folder with file names `HCSTA_<dataset name>_N.mat`.

 ## Running the `op_importance` pipeline